akeskiner/MongoKittenDocumentation/content/tutorials/connect/index.md

 Database is initializable separately and allows access to a single database on a MongoDB server.
 You can still access the server object from the Database and access other parts of the server via there if this is necessary.

-Before you create your own connection URL it's recommended to [read this](URL.md)

 You can instantiate a Server using a MongoDB connection URL/String:

 ```swift